Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - **Model Selection**: Click the model button to apply the model to all objects of that target type
 - **Model Information**: Each model card displays the model name, ID, author, version, and the Bundle name it belongs to
 - **AI Character Selection**: When selecting "AI Character" target type, first select a specific AI character, then select a model for that character
   - **Settings Options**: In the settings tab, you can configure the following options:
+  - **Hotkey**: Configure the hotkey to open/close the model selection interface
+    - Can be set by clicking the button in the settings interface
+  - **Animator Parameters Hotkey**: Configure the hotkey to open/close the animator parameters window
+    - Default value is no key, users need to actively set it
+    - Can be set by clicking the button in the settings interface
   - **Hide Original Equipment**: Separate options for "Hide Character Equipment" and "Hide Pet Equipment"
     - These options are immediately saved to the configuration file
     - Affect the Animator's `HideOriginalEquipment` parameter value